mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 The theme's `styleOverrides` key makes it possible to change the default styles of any Material UI component.

-The `styleOverrides` requires a slot name as a key (use `root` to target the outer-most element) and an object with CSS properties as a value.
+`styleOverrides` requires a slot name as a key (use `root` to target the outer-most element) and an object with CSS properties as a value.
 Nested CSS selectors are also supported as values.

 ```js